MIT-AJL-Team-12/MIT_AJL_Team_12/README.md

 Ishita (she/her) is an honors Computer Science and Math student at UMass Amherst.
 A fun fact about her is that she is one of the captains of our team!
 <br><br>
 ### [Ajibola Falade](https://www.github.com/Blash03)
 Ajibola (he/him) is a Computer Science student at Brandeis University.
-A fun fact about him is that he developed a web-based interactive visualization using D3.js to analyze and present MBTA ridership data across Boston neighborhoods!
+A fun fact about him is that he enjoys jazz music and has played the saxophone ever since he started school!
 <br><br>
 ### [Kerem Farzaliyev](https://www.github.com/KeremFarzaliyev)
 Kerem (he/him) is an Engineering Physics and Economics student at UMass Amherst.
 A fun fact about him is that he loves learning languages!